Hey-Gloria/Quantitative-Statistics-of-Traces-/README.md

 to collect the characteristics of the instructions of scripting languages running in the modern machine.

-[addressing.py]
+##[addressing.py]
 A collection of functions used to determine the addressing mode of a string.
 This part is based on the mode defined as the following(64-ia-32-architectures-software-developer‘s-manual):

 1. The offset part of a memory address can be specified directly as:
-	(1).a static value (called a displacement)
+	* a static value (called a displacement)
-	(2).or through an address computation made up of one or more of the following components:
+	* or through an address computation made up of one or more of the following components:
 		• Displacement — An 8-, 16-, or 32-bit value.
 		• Base — The value in a general-purpose register.
 		• Index — The value in a general-purpose register.